 - What Layer of Soil Is Best for Growing Plants

 The citronella plant is a great addition to gardens and homes around the globe.
 These plants are not only beautiful but also have a mystic appeal.
 The fact that it is so easy to propagate and care for them makes them an obvious choice.
-This article speaks about how to grow citronella plant from cutting, it also goes into detail about how to look after and care for them.
+This article speaks about how to grow citronella plant from cutting and citronella plant propagation, it also goes into detail about how to look after and care for citronella plants.

 As we see the process is simple and it is not very time-consuming.
 All you need to go is start at the right time and let the plant grow naturally.
 Done well the plant will not only look but also yield well and not to mention they are extremely beneficial for humans.
 Happy gardening!